 The South Street Station (former Narragansett Electric Lighting Company Power Station) is an historic electrical power generation station built in stages from 1912-1952 at 360 Eddy Street in Providence.
 Following the station's decommissioning as a power generating plant in 1995 and listing in the National Register of Historic Places in 2006, the building sat vacant and decaying until 2017 when supported by state and federal historic rehabilitation tax credits, it was entirely renovated at a cost of \$220 million.
-Re-opened as part of the South Street Landing project, occupancy of the now state-of-the-art is now shared by, Brown University, Rhode Island College, and University of Rhode Island which had supported the rehabilitation of South Street Station for their eventual use.
+Re-opened as part of the South Street Landing project, occupancy of the now state-of-the-art facility is now shared by, Brown University, Rhode Island College, and the University of Rhode Island which had supported the rehabilitation of South Street Station for their eventual use.

-adaptive reuse of existing buildings.
-Additional partners also include the Landscape Architecture and Art History departments at the University of Rhode Island, the Environmental Studies and Urban Studies and History programs at Brown University, Providence College, Rhode Island College, and the Marine Archeology program at the University of Rhode Island.
+History departments at the University of Rhode Island, the Environmental Studies and Urban Studies and History programs at Brown University, Providence College, Rhode Island College, and the Marine Archeology program at the University of Rhode Island.

-Other notable professional and avocational organizations that contribute to preservation in Rhode Island, include the American Institute of Architects (Rhode Island Chapter), the Rhode Island Chapter of the American Planning Association, the Rhode Island Marine Archaeology Project, Grow Smart Rhode Island, and the New England Chapters of the Vernacular Architecture Forum and the Society for Industrial Archeology.
-(For a more complete listing of private entities engaged in historic preservation in Rhode Island, see Appendix II.)
+Other notable professional and avocational organizations that contribute to preservation in Rhode Island include the American Institute of Architects (Rhode Island Chapter), the Rhode Island Chapter of the American Planning Association, the Rhode Island Marine Archaeology Project, Grow Smart Rhode Island, and the New England chapters of the Vernacular Architecture Forum and the Society for Industrial Archeology.

+For a more complete listing of private entities engaged in historic preservation in Rhode Island, see Appendix Two.

-SECTION FOUR - THE RHODE ISLAND HISTORICAL PRESERVATION & HERITAGE COMMISSION
+SECTION FOUR - THE RHODE ISLAND HISTORICAL PRESERVATION AND HERITAGE COMMISSION